AckerApple/ack-angular-fx/README.md

 <p [@1000]="'fadeInUp'" *ngIf="show">fadeInUp 1000</p>
 <p [@1500]="'fadeInUp'" *ngIf="show">fadeInUp 1500</p>
 <p [@2000]="'fadeInUp'" *ngIf="show">fadeInUp 2000</p>

 <button (click)="show = !show">toggle</button>
 ```

 ## Component Usage
-Items will have animation as they come in and when they leave
+Animation configuration definitions.
+Elements will be animated as they enter and as they exit

+> NOTE: When using AoT compiling, the following example, will typically import a fxArray from a prefx file and that array will be your component's only animation defintion

 app.js
 ```javascript